DFS GPP Strategy: 2024 Guide

 • As Miller says, consider a team’s best player in a bad matchup—a matchup the general public will avoid.
 Top player’s talent and their team’s reliance on them can pay dividends, she notes, despite a tough defense.

 • Also remember that you’ll never win a large-field GPP by doing what the majority is doing—e.g., taking the NFL’s RB1 who might be 45% owned in an easy matchup.
 Instead, you might want to consider a player that does well if that RB1 busts, like a WR1 or WR2 on the same team.
-This is something you’d never do in a cash game, but being a contrarian can help you leapfrog huge swaths of competitors in a big GPP (if you’re right).
+This is something you’d never do in a cash game, but being a contrarian can help you leapfrog huge swaths of competitors in a big GPP.
+Though this is of course only the case if you’re right.

 • In large DFS GPP contests, “it becomes nearly impossible to win if you don’t have the highest-scoring player per dollar,” 2020 Fantasy Football World Champion David Bergman told ESPN.